Planning strategies for required minimum distributions

 If your 72nd birthday is this year, your first RMD can be postponed into the next calendar year (delaying taxation), as long as it is completed by April 1st (of the next year).
 However, the second RMD must still be distributed by December 31st.
-If you were born on or before June 30, 1949, your first RMD would have been due by April 1st of the year following your 70½ birthday.

 Active employees can postpone RMD requirements from their employer-sponsored retirement account indefinitely as long as they are working.
 Note that this is only available for the accounts held in the current employer’s plan, not for their IRA accounts or other plan assets.

 It is important to follow the rules for taking required minimum distributions from tax-advantaged investment accounts, since the IRS may levy a 50% tax penalty on the amount of the RMD that should have been distributed, but wasn’t.
 This is in addition to the ordinary income tax liability.
 For example, in the event that a taxpayer in the highest marginal bracket fails to take their required distribution, federal taxes of up to 89.6% could be charged!